-The CCG is led by an elected Governing Body, made up of 43 GP practices who report to a board.
-The role of the board is to oversee the work of the CCG and make sure that decisions about changes to local health services are debated openly and fairly and to make final decisions of behalf of the CCGs membership.
+The CCG is led by an elected Governing Body, made up of GPs, other clinicians, lay members and managers.
+The role of the CCGs Governing Body is to oversee the work of the CCG, make sure that any proposed changes to local health services are debated openly and fairly and to make final decisions of behalf of the CCGs membership.

-To contact the board, please send material to the CCG address below or email firstname.lastname@example.org.
+To contact the Governing Body, please send material to CAHCCG.firstname.lastname@example.org

 Dr Rickets believes effective clinical commissioning can lead to: improved health and care outcomes, reduced unwarranted variation, greater emphasis on prevention and wellbeing - all delivered as effectively, efficiently and safely as possible to maximise value for money.
 Achievement of these aspirations requires a high functioning workforce who are empowered to meet the needs of the populations they serve and who themselves feel valued and healthy.
 He has been a GP at the local Nightingale Practice since 1999 and held the roles of Clinical Lead for Primary Care and Chair of the North West Hackney GP consortium within the CCG since 2012.